 “Shining City” has the excitement of a courtroom thriller.
 Its 24-hour attempt “to solve murders three thousand miles and three months apart” delivers the excitement of a police procedural.
 And its sketches of a host of D.C. types have a nice satiric edge (“Contrary to the caricature his critics make of him, the man is a good deal more than the sum of his resentments”).
 Finally its hero’s ruminations on politics as the art of the possible give readers much to ponder.
 “On balance,” a poker-faced Rena concludes, “I think it’s better not to have liars and criminals in government.”

-Reading a political thriller during the Trump administration is like watching the actions of the Oval Office from the wrong side of the looking glass.
+The Dallas Morning News: Reading a political thriller during the Trump administration is like watching the actions of the Oval Office from the wrong side of the looking glass.
 Conspiratorial senators, nosy news reporters, secret deals made with international power players—that all just seem so normal these days.
-But the genre is still great fun to read, especially when the book is as well-observed and sharply written as Tom Rosenstiel's Shining City.
+But the genre is still great fun to read, especially when the book is as well-observed and sharply written as Tom Rosenstiel's Shining City. …

 The novel further achieves verisimilitude with its analogs to real-world persons of influence.
 A conservative group that calls themselves the Common Sense movement echoes the Tea Party in both its platform and political tactics, and a Vermont senator with a New York accent, the "most liberal person in the Senate," appears as a member of the Judiciary Committee.
 But, thankfully, the book never teeters into parody.
 Each character is uniquely motivated, and together, they form a refreshingly original cast.